thingsboard/thingsboard.github.io/_includes/templates/install/upgrade-docker-compose.md

 Note, that you have to upgrade versions one by one (for example 4.0.0 -> 4.0.1 -> 4.1.0 etc).

 {% capture from-version-note %}
-If you are upgrading from Community Edition - you must specify <code style="color:black">"--fromVersion"</code> flag:

-`./docker-upgrade-tb.sh --fromVersion=CE`

-<code style="color:black">"--fromVersion"</code> flag is also required for earlier upgrade versions (prior to 3.9.1), for example:
+<code style="color:black">"--fromVersion"</code> flag is required for earlier upgrade versions (prior to 3.9.1), for example:

 `# upgrading to v3.9.0...`<br>
 `./docker-upgrade-tb.sh --fromVersion=3.8.1`